apache/camel/MIGRATION.md

 The annotation `org.apache.camel.InvokeOnHeader` and `org.apache.camel.InvokeOnHeaders` has been moved to the `org.apache.camel.spi` package.

+The class `OutputStreamBuilder` has been moved from package `org.apache.camel.converter.stream` to `org.apache.camel.support.builder` package.

 Rename various APIs in camel-core to fix the typo `chiper` to `cipher`.

 The classes `ReloadStrategySupport` and `FileWatcherReloadStrategy` has been removed.